VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ---
 author: "Neil Chaudhuri"
 title: "Lessons Learned from Building a React Component Library with TypeScript"
-date: 2021-09-28
+date: 2021-10-10
-description: "Building a component library "
+description: "Lessons learned, and not only about tech, from building a React component library for government"
 image: "/img/blog/react.png"
 tags:
 - React